Federal Court Decisions

 In re: Sealed Case, 551 F.3d 1047 (2008)

 Seifert v.
 Winter, 555 F. Supp.
 2d 3 (2008)

 Loomis v.
 United States, 68 Fed.
 Cl.
 503 (2005)

-Board for Correction of Naval Records: The BCNR awards Marine reservist constructive service credit for three years of service after finding he was improperly denied reenlistment after a LOD injury.
-The BCNR directed the Marine's reenlistment and he will now serve to retirement eligibility.
+Board for Correction of Naval Records: The BCNR awards Marine reservist constructive service credit for five years of service after finding he was improperly denied reenlistment after a LOD injury.
+The BCNR directed the Marine's reenlistment and he is now retirement eligibile.